Nature Reviews Physics

 Nature Reviews Physics is a monthly peer-reviewed scientific journal published by Nature Portfolio.
 It was established in 2019 as an online-only journal.
-The editor-in-chief is Iulia Georgescu.
+The chief editor is Nina Meinzer.

 Scope

 The journal publishes reviews, perspective, roadmap, technical review, expert recommendation, comment, year in review, viewpoint, and feature in all areas of fundamental and applied physics.
-Specific materials of interest will include, but are not limited to:
+Specific topics of interest include, but are not limited to: